Alexnder77/Anki-Dictionary-Addon/README.md

 ### License and Credits

-*Migaku Dictionary Addon* is
+*Anki Dictionary Addon* is a successor to the *Migaku Dictionary Addon*.

-*Copyright © 2020 Migaku ltd.
+*

-Migaku Dictionary Addon is free and open-source software.
+This project is free and open-source software.
 The add-on code that runs within Anki is released under the GNU AGPLv3 license, extended by a number of additional terms.
 For more information please see the [LICENSE](https://github.com/migaku-official/Migaku-Dictionary-Addon/blob/master/README.md) file that accompanied this program.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 ----